DUNE/computing-training-basics-short/_episodes/10-code-makeover-day2.md

 ## Memory optimization:

 Use `valgrind`.
 Its default operation checks for memory leaks and invalid accesses.
 Search the output for the words “invalid” and “lost”.
 Valgrind is a `UPS` product you can set up along with everything else.
+It is set up as part of the dunesw stack.

 ~~~
 setup valgrind